fmxsh/f3c/f3c-spec.md

 Example: `apple`

+The above is suggested to be normalized to the following, which has the same meaning:

+Concept: `[implicator] [introducer] [literal]`

+Code: `xcl`

+Example: `.: apple`

 > [!NOTE]
-> Using _[empty identifier]_ (`""`) syntax is not possible in _[inline identifier]_.
+> ~Using _[empty identifier]_ (`""`) syntax is not possible in _[inline identifier]_.
 It would have the same meaning as simply stating _[inline literal]_ which is normal for stating an element of _[array]_.
 It would simply be a literal without a _[explicit identifier]_.
 It can be argued, `"": banana` should have been possible for sake of consistency as we use `""::` for _[block literal]_ with empty identifier, but it is not allowed.
 1. There is no use for it.
 2. Our available tokens are limited to align with the goal of a minimal syntax as stated by the purpose.
 3) "":"" would not be possible, as data is deliniated by the outermost `"` to allow for an escape free format, which also aligns with the purpose of the format.
-4. Defining another syntax for _empty inline identifier_ is not possible, as other aspects of the format need their own use of tokens, which would conflict with the attempt to define another syntax for _[empty]_ for _[inline identifier]_.
+4. Defining another syntax for _empty inline identifier_ is not possible, as other aspects of the format need their own use of tokens, which would conflict with the attempt to define another syntax for _[empty]_ for _[inline identifier]_.~

 > [!NOTE]
 > It is not said _without identifier_.
 It is said _with empty identifier_.
 It means it is empty of explicit identifier, but it will have an _implicit identifier_, which is the zero-based index of the entry in the parent entry.

 To state _implicit identifier_ for _[inline literal]_, the _[empty identifier]_ is not used, unlike in the case of _[block literal]_. _implicit identifiers_ are assigned automatically for [inline literal] by just stating [inline literal].

-### With empty literal
+### With explicit identifier and empty literal

 Concept: `[identifier] [introducer]`